silarsis/drydock/README.md

 ## Usage

-If installed as a gem, you will have a `drydocker` executable.
-If installed as a docker image, your command to run drydocker is `docker run -it silarsis/drydocker`

-In either case, running with `-h` will provide up-to-date usage instructions.
+When installed as a gem, you will have a `drydocker` executable.
+Running with `-h` will provide up-to-date usage instructions.

+Basic usage is to run `drydocker` in the top level directory of the project you're working on - by default, it will mount that directory into an image that has enough for running rspec installed, and will run `rspec spec` every time it sees a change in the directory.

+You can specify particular images to run in and commands to run at command line if you need to run your tests in a different way or container.

 ## Contributing to drydocker